seetaresearch/dragon/Dragon/python/dragon/docs/contents/ops.rst

 `Exp`_             Calculate the exponential of input.
 `Square`_          Calculate the square of input.
 `Sqrt`_            Calculate the sqrt of input.
+`Maximum`_         Return the max value of given two inputs.
+`Minimum`_          Return the min value of given two inputs.
 `Clip`_            Clip the input to be between lower and higher bounds.
 `Matmul`_          Matrix Multiplication.
 `InnerProduct`_    InnerProduct Function.